sicked-tiger/PTCGPB-Solo/README.md

 - Name: What to name the account
 - Instances per row: How many instances per row
 - Netease Path: If you didn't change your path upon installation leave it.
 Otherwise input the path.
 - Speed: This is what game speed you want to run at if you have the new speed mod.
-2x works with both the old and the new.
-With the new on be sure to: click the platinmods logo > cog wheel > save preferences
+  - 2x works with both the old and the new.
+  - With the new on be sure to: click the platinmods logo > cog wheel > save preferences
 - Language: Select your game language
-  Monitor: Select which monitor you'd like it to run on.
+- Monitor: Select which monitor you'd like it to run on.
 Try to start the mumu instances in the correct monitor to prevent issues
+- Swipe Speed: The duration of the swipe.
+Increase/decrease it if it's not swiping well on your system.
+- God Pack: Whether you want it to pause on a god pack or to close the emulator to save resources.
 - Click Next

 Step 9: Click Start